mcn-fredw/php-xmi-tools/README.md

     - No source code is emitted for interfaces with the stereotype **3rd-party-interface**.
 - Setting the stereotype of a class to **trait** will cause the class's source code to be emitted as a PHP trait.
-Attach traits to classes using the Implements generalization (class implements trait).
+    - Attach traits to classes or traits using the **Implements** generalization (class implements trait).
-Attaching an interface to a trait will allow any method code added in Umbrello to be emitted in the trait.
+- Code added to an interface method will be emitted in any directly implementing traits or classes.
-- Declaring at least one attribute of type **@test** to a class or trait will cause the code generator to create a test class for the class/trait.
+- Declaring at least one attribute of type **@test** in a class or trait will cause the code generator to create a test class for the class/trait.
     - The test class will be named using the class or trait name with **Test** appended.
     - The test class name space is based on the class or trait name, with **Tests**